zhe-thoughts/zhe-thoughts.github.io/_posts/2015-01-26-Tachyon-paper-review.md

 The lineage-based recovery model also contradicts with a file system user's **expectations**.
 For example, it would surprise many applications to get a 1-minute latency (even occasionally) to read a small piece from a file.

 ## My assessment
 The initial idea of Spark was similar to [MapReduce Online](https://code.google.com/p/hop/).
-However, the lineage-based optimistic fault tolerance model greatly generalized and *externalized* inter-job intermediate results, bringing them to the unprecedented stage of programmable units.
+However, the lineage-based optimistic fault tolerance model greatly generalized and *externalized* intra-job intermediate results, bringing them to the unprecedented stage of programmable units.
 This is a breakthrough in distributed computing.

 Tachyon itself makes 2 new contributions, as outlined in the abstract: